the-aci/.github/profile/README.md

 The Ada Collaboration Initiative
 --

-The purpose of this organisation is to support Ada coders collaborat.
+The purpose of this organisation is to help collaboration on Ada projects.
 The means is to offer a platform for blogs etc.
 Pull Requests are welcomed with thanks !